 |Numeric value||A fixed number you set.||Integer/Float||Number|

 Sum of event segment is a relatively advanced parameter.
-It basically computes the full total of a segment, that's why it only works with numeric segments (Events which have no numeric fields will be hidden.).
+It basically computes the full total of a segment, which is why it only works with numeric segments (Events that have no numeric fields will be hidden).
 For instance, imagine a Payment event with a segment called Paid Amount.

 Sum of event segment(Payment, Paid Amount) would be: